Estimate Time6 min

 The 5-year rule for Roth IRAs means that at least 5 years must elapse between the beginning of the tax year of your first contribution to a Roth account and withdrawal of earnings.
 If fewer than 5 years have passed before you make a withdrawal of earnings, the withdrawal is considered a nonqualified distribution and may be subject to either taxes or penalties (or both).

-Once the 5-year rule has been met, and the account owner is 59½ or older, they may make what's known as a qualified distribution of earnings exempt from both taxes and penalties.1
+Once the 5-year rule has been met and the account owner is age 59½ or older, among other exceptions, they may make what's known as a qualified distribution of earnings exempt from both taxes and penalties.1

-Note: The 5-year aging requirement applies to all Roth IRAs, even if the account holder is 59½ or older.
+Note: The 5-year aging requirement applies to all Roth IRAs.
 In addition to withdrawals from originally owned Roth IRAs, it covers inherited Roth IRAs based on when the original owner made the first contribution.
-A separate 5-year aging rule covers conversions from traditional IRAs to Roth IRAs.
+Even if the 5-year aging requirement is not met and you owe income taxes, you may not owe penalties due to a variety of exceptions—death, disability and turning age 59½ among them.
+A separate 5-year aging rule covers converted balances from traditional IRAs to Roth IRAs.

 Roth conversions and the 5-year rule

 The Internal Revenue Service (IRS) requires a waiting period of 5 years before withdrawing balances converted from a traditional IRA to a Roth IRA, or you may pay a 10% early withdrawal penalty on the conversion amount in addition to the income taxes you pay in the tax year of your conversion.
-(There is an exception to the penalty for withdrawals if you are age 59½ or older.)
+There are a variety of exemptions to this penalty, however, including death, disability, and turning age 59½.
+Also note that the 5-year waiting rule does not apply to the amount originally converted; it only applies to the earnings portion of the converted amount.

 Important to know: The 5-year rule is counted separately for each conversion.
-The same rules apply to so-called backdoor Roth IRA conversions.
+The same rules apply to so-called backdoor Roth IRAs.

 Read more about Roth IRA conversions in Viewpoints: Why consider a Roth conversion now?